HOLD ONTO YOUR WALLET

 What to look out for: Scams often start with unsolicited phone calls offering products aimed at easing a person's fears.
-Calls like these were at the heart of a case where a company contacted seniors (even those listed on the National Do Not Call Registry) to hawk medical-alert pendants.
-The company shipped products without receiving an order and then threatened legal action or verbally abused seniors who didn't pay.
+Calls such as these were at the heart of a case in which a company contacted seniors (even those listed on the national Do Not Call Registry) to hawk medical-alert pendants.
+The company shipped products without getting an order and threatened legal action or verbally abused seniors who didn't pay.

 Risks: Victims lose the cost of the product and could be exposed to identity theft.

 Helpful resources: The Federal Trade Commission takes complaints about shady companies.

 What to look out for: Another scam that often starts with an email or phone call, this one relies on a sense of hope rather than fear.
 Victims are told they've won a lottery or other large prize, but first they must transfer money to cover the accompanying taxes and fees.

 Risks: Victims face the loss of those funds, and identity theft is also a risk.